How to Screen Portugal Golden Visa Funds for Lower Risk

 Speak With a Portuguese LawyerLiquidity, Lock-Up, Gates, Extensions and Exit Timing

-The safest fund for immigration planning is not necessarily the most liquid-looking fund.
+The lower-risk fund for immigration planning is not necessarily the most liquid-looking fund.
 It is the fund whose exit terms match the investor timeline and documents.

-Golden Visa investors often focus on the five-year residence or citizenship timeline, but many funds run for six to ten years and may include extension rights.
+Golden Visa investors often focus on the five-year fund-route or permanent-residence planning point, but nationality planning is now longer for many new applicants and many funds run for six to ten years with possible extension rights.

 Compare lock-up, fund term, redemption frequency, notice periods, gates, suspension rights, side pockets, transfer rights, settlement timing, and whether an exit is compatible with the investor's immigration status.
 An open-ended label does not guarantee a usable exit, and a closed-ended structure does not automatically make a fund unsuitable.